 It is a pretty bold statement to say, “this is how we think,” but whether or not this model is technically correct, it is a very useful one for understanding our spirituality and how we experience the subtle energies around us.
 Learning to integrate this model into our daily thinking gives us important tools for improving our intuitive sense and helps us place our feet more firmly on the path toward mindfulness.

-- The Perceptual loop is a streaming process so that environmental information is continuously samples.
+- The Perceptual loop is a streaming process so that environmental information is continuously sampled.
 The effect is evolving perception as more information becomes available.
-In dreams, this may explain stream of thought dreams in which one moment suggests the next but not always producing a logical experience.
+In dreams, this may explain stream of thought dreams in which one moment suggests the next but does not always produce a logical experience.

 First Sight Theory

-(Use discernment here, because I am explaining this theory as I understand Carpenter’s rather complex writing.)
+(Use discernment here.
+I am explaining this theory as I understand Carpenter’s rather complex writing.)

-“Research indicates” is based on meta-analysis and personal research concerning hundreds of research reports—both mainstream and parapsychological.
+By “research indicates” I am saying that Carpenter based his theory on meta-analysis and personal research concerning hundreds of research reports—both mainstream and parapsychological.

 First, people sense their environment psychically as well as with their physical senses.